 One of the best perks of living in Seattle is the easy access to fresh produce, local ingredients, artisan goods, handcrafted floral bouquets, and more.
-No, we’re not talking about Whole Foods or Trader Joe’s.
-Today we are singing the praises of the many Seattle farmers markets!
+Fun fact: Seattle has a total of 10 neighborhood farmers markets!

-1. University District Farmers Market
+1. Ballard Farmers Market

-3. Capitol Hill Farmers Market
+2. Capitol Hill Farmers Market

 When: Sundays 11am-3pm, year-round